CompuCell3D/PythonScriptingManual/docs/appendix_a.rst

 ``secretionPlugin`` - a reference to C++ SecretionPlugin object.
 None if module not used.

+``set_focal_point_plasticity_parameters`` - convenience function for setting
+various focal point plasticity parameters for a cell.
+Used in conjunction with FocalPointPlasticityPlugin.

 ``set_max_mcs`` - sets maximum MCS.
 Used to increase or decrease number of MCS that simulation shuold complete.